Difference between Freehold and Leasehold Explained

 What is a Leasehold Property?

 If you buy a leasehold property, this means you are a tenant of the property and you’ll own the lease for a term of years.
 This is known as the Lease Term.
-You have the right to occupy the property for as long as the lease is valid but you will not own the land it sits on.
-When this Lease Term runs out, ownership will return to the freeholder (known as the landlord).
+You have the right to occupy the property for as long as the lease is valid, but when this Lease Term runs out, ownership will return to the freeholder (known as the landlord).

 It’s important to be aware of how long is left on your lease, as you might find it hard to sell your home in the future if the lease term falls below 80 years.